JamesCreations/Borderlands-3-HotFix-Tweaker/README.md

  * Go to Start  > Settings  > Update & Security  > Windows Security > Virus & threat protection.
  * Under Virus & threat protection settings, select Manage settings, and then under Exclusions, select Add or remove exclusions.
  * Select Add an exclusion, and then select from files, folders, file types, or process.
 A folder exclusion will apply to all subfolders within the folder as well.
- * Once this is done redownload the tool and enjoy :)

 ------
 CREDIT